The invariants of the Weil representation of $\mathrm{SL}_2(\mathbb{Z})$: Discriminant forms

-If $L$ is an even lattice then $L'/L$ is a discriminant form with the quadratic form given by $\q(\gamma) = \gamma^2/2 \! \mod 1$.
+If $L$ is an even lattice, then $L'/L$ is a discriminant form with the quadratic form given by $\q(\gamma) = \gamma^2/2 \! \mod 1$.
 Conversely every discriminant form can be obtained in this way.
 The corresponding lattice can be chosen to be positive-definite.
+(This can be seen as follows.
+Choose a lattice realising the given discriminant form.
+Add a number of $E_8$-lattices and then split off sufficiently many hyperbolic planes $I\!I_{1,1}$.)
 The signature $\sign(D) \in \Z/8\Z$ of a discriminant form $D$ is defined as the signature modulo $8$ of any even lattice with that discriminant form.

 Every discriminant form decomposes into a sum of Jordan components and every Jordan component can be written as a sum of indecomposable Jordan components (usually not uniquely).
-The possible non-trivial Jordan components are the following.
+The possible non-trivial Jordan components are the following:

 Let $q>1$ be a power of an odd prime $p$.
 The non-trivial $p$-adic Jordan components of exponent $q$ are $q^{\pm n}$ for $n\geq 1$.
 The indecomposable components are $q^{\pm 1}$, generated by an element $\gamma$ with $q\gamma = 0, \, \q(\gamma)= a/q \!\mod 1$ where $a$ is an integer with $\big( \frac{2a}{p} \big) = \pm 1$.
 These components all have level $q$.
 The $p$-excess is given by $\text{$p$-excess}(q^{\pm n}) = n(q-1) + 4k \mod 8$ where $k=1$, if $q$ is not a square and the exponent is $-n$, and $k=0$ otherwise.
 We define $\gamma_p(q^{\pm n}) = e(-\text{$p$-excess}(q^{\pm n})/8)$.